langdiana/Fullstack-Sharp-Framework/RealWorldSharp/readme.md

 JSBuilder provides a field accessor function so the attributes can be set typesafe, with intelisense, without using strings.
 The above HTML expression becomes in C#:
 > xModel = js.Field(x => x.Email)

+The field accessor function works with nested objects too, so you can do for ex:
+> xModel = js.Field(x => x.SomeComplexField.NestedField)

 JSBuilder has functionality to change the default variable (“item”) to something else.
 You can also add additional JS code (in the form of C# strings) to x-data

 However not all data is processed using x-data.
 Only data that is handled and changed by the client is using x-data (we call this client data).
 Ex: Login credentials, article content etc.